-Budgeted cost: £35,000
+Budgeted cost: £37,146

 Activity Evidence that supports this approach Challenge number(s) addressed To ensure high quality support for pupil premium children.
 There is an additional TA in Reception, KS1, Year 3/4 and Year 5/6 Pupil Premium Guidance iPDF.pdf (educationendowmentfoundation.org.uk) Good teaching is the most important lever schools have to improve outcomes for disadvantaged pupils.
 Using the Pupil Premium to improve teaching quality benefits all students and has a particularly positive effect on children eligible for the Pupil Premium.
 Schools can also use a tiered approach to help focus on a small number of strategies that are likely to make the biggest difference.
 For 1-5 example, a school with high Pupil Premium funding might select two to three priorities in each category, considering the support for successful implementation that needs to be in place and how their chosen approaches work together, rather than creating a longer list of strategies that will each receive less attention.
 Embedding dialogic activities across the school curriculum.
-These can support pupils to articulate key ideas, consolidate understanding and extend vocabulary.
-We will purchase resources and fund ongoing teacher training and release time.
-Training for Talk Boost for Reception There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF Evidence from: Literacy Trust 30 Million Word Gap project - James Hempstall STOKE speaks out Every Child a Talker I CAN - Talk Boost EEF - Improving Literacy in KS1 Develop pupils' speaking and listening skills and wider understanding of language -activities which extend pupils' spoken and receptive vocabulary EEF - Improving CLL in Early Years Prioritise the development of communication and language EEF Improving Literacy in KS2 activities that extend pupils' expressive and receptive vocabulary; collaborative learning activities where pupils can share their thought processes; pupils articulating their ideas verbally before they start writing.
-Alex Quigley - Closing the vocabulary gap 1
+These can support pupils to articulate key ideas, consolidate understanding and extend vocabulary There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1 Talk Boost intervention for Reception and Year 1 and 2 Evidence from: Targeted Talk Boost intervention for children in Years 3, 4, 5 and 6 Literacy Trust 30 Million Word Gap project - James Hempstall STOKE speaks out Every Child a Talker I CAN - Talk Boost EEF - Improving Literacy in KS1 Develop pupils' speaking and listening skills and wider understanding of language - activities which extend pupils' spoken and receptive vocabulary EEF - Improving CLL in Early Years Prioritise the development of communication and language EEF Improving Literacy in KS2 activities that extend pupils' expressive and receptive vocabulary; collaborative learning activities where pupils can share their thought processes; pupils articulating their ideas verbally before they start writing.